-An Individual Education Program (IEP) or a Summary Of Performance (SOP) might provide sufficient information.
-The determination of an IEP or SOP as sufficient documentation is on a case-by-case basis as school corporations differ widely regarding the comprehensive nature of those reports.
+An Individual Education Program (IEP), 504 Plan, or a Summary Of Performance (SOP) might provide sufficient information.
+The determination of an IEP, 504 Plan, or SOP as sufficient documentation is on a case-by-case basis as school corporations differ widely regarding the comprehensive nature of those reports.

 Documentation Guidelines for Learning Disabilities

 Guidelines for Learning Disabilities, PDF

-Below are certification forms for non-LD disabilities.
+Below are certification forms for non-learning disabilities.
 The certification forms are categorized by the type of accommodation one might require.
 Please review both categories and select the most applicable forms.
 Students should take the applicable forms to their appropriately licensed professional for completion.